AmaraFinbarrs/AmaraFinbarrs/README.md

 ## My current role

 I am working in the Legal Innovation Lab Wales development team.
-We mostly use rails to build proof of concept web applications for clients with ideas that bridge gaps between the Legal sector and Technology.
+We mostly use Rails to build proof of concepts for ideas that bridge the gap between the Legal sector and Technology.

 ## My Stack so far...